albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

         final int a = Dice.roll();
         final int b = Dice.roll();

-        /* We still had to format the string */ Display.print( String.format( "You rolled %d and %d", a, b ) );
+        Display.printf( "You rolled %d and %d", a, b );
       }
     }
     ```

-    This will not solve the problem, but its one small step in the right direction.
+    This will not solve the problem, but it's one small step in the right direction.

-    Later on we need to work with test doubles.
+    Later on, we need to work with test doubles.
 Given that we cannot change the signature of the `main()` method, we need to create a new method and use this one.

     ```java
     package demo;